Business & Economics

 Business and Economics Content Standards

 These Content Standards have been approved by the BEAM Board of Directors.
 They have been based on the National Voluntary Content Standards published by the National Council on Economic Education and the Wisconsin Department of Public Instruction Model Academic Standards for Economics and Personal Financial Literacy.
+The Financial Fitness for Life curriculum used in the classrooms is aligned with many of the national Common Core standards in math and reading.

 Guide to Economic Reasoning